AndreDiop/Password-Generator/README.md

 ## Usage

-This password generator should **NOT** be used for anything were security is needed.
+This password generator should **NOT** be used for anything where security is needed.
 This is just to demonstrate the ability to manipulate user input using Javascript.

 After clicking the generate password button, users are prompted for how many characters they need.